-CVS Specialty pharmacy ensures the appropriate use of specialty medications.
+CVS Caremark ensures the appropriate use of specialty medications.
 Many specialty medications are biotech medications that may require special handling and may be difficult to tolerate.

 Examples of specialty medications included in this program are for the treatment of rheumatoid arthritis, multiple sclerosis, blood disorders, cancer, hepatitis C and osteoporosis.
-Specialty medications will be reviewed automatically for step therapy, prior authorization and quantity.
-Certain specialty medications will continue to be limited to a maximum 30-day supply per prescription per fill.
+Specialty medications will be reviewed automatically for safety, and clinical appropriateness.
+Specialty medications will continue to be limited to a maximum 30-day supply per prescription per fill.
 Some of these specialty drugs are listed in the chart below.